raamwerk/swing-exp/README.md

 // => Hello
 ```

-Define a default case to use when there's no match.
+Define a default case to use when there's no match:

 ```javascript
 const swing = require('swing-exp')